daniel-huss/migratedb/documentation/contribute/contributing-database-support.md

 You can now set up a run configuration in your IDE that will compile MigrateDB and run using your newly created
 configuration:

-* Main class: `migratedb.commandline.Main`
+* Main class: `migratedb.v{{ site.migratedbApiMajorVersion }}.commandline.Main`
 * Program arguments: `info -X -configFiles=<scratch location>\migratedb.conf`
 * Classpath of module: `migratedb-commandline`

 MigrateDB itself should start.
-Since MigrateDB doesn’t yet support your database you should see a message like:
+Since MigrateDB doesn't yet support your database you should see a message like:

 `migratedb.{{ site.migratedbApiMajorVersion }}.core.api.MigrateDBException: Unable to autodetect JDBC driver for url: jdbc:mydatabase://<host>:<port>/<databasename>`